LeidyGil/leidygil.github.io/SQL_English.md

 The order of the clauses in a query should be as follows:
 Order	Clause	Description
 1	SELECT	Specifies the columns to be returned in the result.
-2	FROM	Specifies the tables FROM which to extract the data.
+2	FROM	Specifies the tables from which to extract the data.
 3	WHERE	Filters records before any aggregation or grouping.
 4	GROUP BY	Groups records by one or more columns.
 5	HAVING	Filters records after aggregation.